BenedictAngelo/BenedictAngelo/Notes/Security+ Notes/Part1_Basics.md

 ## Confidentiality
 - Prevents disclosure of information to unauthorized individuals
-- Encryption
+- **Encryption**
-- Access controls
+- **Access** controls
-- Two factor authentication
+- **Two** factor authentication

 ## Integrity
-- Assets cant modified or altered
+- Assets cant modified or altered, data is transferred as intended
+-  **Hashing**
+- - Map data of an arbitrary length to data of a fixed length
+- **Digital** signatures
+- - Mathematical scheme to verify the integrity of data
+- **Certificates**
+- - Combine with a digital signature to verify an individual
+- **Non-repudiation**
+- - Provides proof of integrity, can be asserted to be genuine

 ## Availability
-- Systems and networks must be up and running
+- Systems and networks must be up and running and accessible by authorized users
+- - **Redundancy**
+- - Build services that will always be available
+- **Fault tolerance**
+- - System will continue to run, even when a failure occurs
+- **Patching**
+- - Stability
+- - Close security holes

+---

+# Non-repudiation

 ---
 #### Back to [README](../../README.md) main page